Markitrovich/Python_EX_Marcos/README.md

 Branch 1: Contains Python_Ex1.ipynb with basic Python exercises.
 Branch 2: Contains Python_Ex2.ipynb with more advanced exercises.
+Branch 3: Contains Python_Ex3.ipynb, covering Object-Oriented Programming (OOP)

-This repository contains two Jupyter Notebook files, Python_Ex1.ipynb and Python_Ex2.ipynb, which include exercises for practicing Python programming concepts.
+This repository contains Marcos' Python_Ex1.ipynb, Python_Ex2.ipynb and Python_Ex3.ipynb which include exercises for practicing Python programming concepts.
-All questions are present in the Notebook files.
+All questions are present in the files.

 Usage
-Open the notebooks in Jupyter and run the cells to see the results.
+For Python_Ex1 & 2: Open the notebooks in Jupyter and run the cells to see the results.

-Kernel: Python 3 (ipykernel)
+For Python_Ex3:

+Ensure you have the Jupyter and Python extensions installed in Visual Studio Code.
+Open .ipynb files directly in VS Code by selecting "Open with..." > "Jupyter Notebook".
+You can run each cell interactively and view outputs in the notebook interface.

 Python_Ex1.ipynb Topics:

 1. Greeting Message: Printing a simple message.
 2. Arithmetic Operations: Basic math with variables.
 3. Personalized Greeting: Using a variable for dynamic output.